 This is the fourth “Passing of the Pioneers” and includes a chess champion who lived in Merino and plenty of Irish influence.
 They highlight some of the pioneers of Victoria’s Western District by way of their obituaries as published in the Portland Guardian.
 If you would like to read the full obituary, just click on the pioneer’s name.

-Mrs Emma HAY: Died 4 October 1888 at Portland.
+Emma WITHERIDGE: Died 4 October 1888 at Portland.
 This obituary demonstrates the tone of many at the time.

 George BEVAN: Died 17 October 1888 at Portland.
 George owned and died at the London Hotel in Portland.
 His family notice shows he was born in Somerset, England and was fifty-nine at the time of death.
 George had been in Portland since the early 1860s and was a keen sportsman and former Town Councillor.